2 days, 9:00 am - 4:30 pm CDT

-The international community has unanimously agreed that there is no longer any doubt about the urgency of the climate crisis.
-The effects of climate change are increasingly manifesting themselves at different levels and affecting the activities of government and private sector organizations.
-To develop resilience in the face of this reality, organizations must plan and implement their decarbonization plans to ensure they contribute to the fight against climate change, mitigate its effects on their activities and, above all, seize the growth and sustainable development opportunities that decarbonization offers.
-Decarbonization planning is a process leading to the establishment of greenhouse gas (GHG) emission mitigation targets and carbon neutrality objectives.
-The starting point for planning at the organizational level consists of the quantification of GHG emissions (carbon footprint).
+The international community unanimously agrees that there is no doubt about the urgency of the climate crisis.
+Climate change is increasingly affecting government and private sector organizations.
+To be resilient in the face of this reality, organizations must plan and implement decarbonization plans to help them contribute to the fight against climate change, mitigate its effects on their activities, and take advantage of growth and sustainable development opportunities.
+Decarbonization planning involves setting greenhouse gas (GHG) emission mitigation targets and carbon neutrality objectives.
+The first step in organizational planning is quantifying GHG emissions (carbon footprint).

-This training includes quizzes, case studies, and simulation exercises to help participants put the course content into practice.
-It also provides participants with the knowledge necessary to understand the steps for designing and developing a GHG emissions inventory with the purpose of setting GHG emission mitigation or carbon neutrality targets for their organizations.
+This training includes quizzes, case studies, and simulation exercises to help participants apply the course content.
+It also provides the knowledge needed to design and develop a GHG emission inventory to enable the establishment of mitigation or carbon neutrality targets for organizations.

 Would you like to be trained on a specific topic?
 Just let us know!Express my interest

 Send us an email and we will respond as soon as possible.

 This is to inform you that the course date is too close to be able to ship hard copies of the material to you on time.
 If you are willing to use the material in secured PDF, receive the material later (likely after the course) and pay upon registration, please click OK to continue the registration process.
 Please note that the shipping process will start only when the course fees are paid in full and delays are to be expected.
 Many thanks!